Technical Guides · 2025-04-11

 What is a Mechanical Relay?

-mechanical relay relies on a physical electromagnetic coil that moves contacts to open or close a circuit.
+A mechanical relay relies on a physical electromagnetic coil that moves contacts to open or close a circuit.
 It’s widely used in general-purpose industrial controls where switching frequency is low and audible feedback is acceptable.

 Key Differences Between SSR and Mechanical Relay